-As described under the Going Concern section above, the school has been shielded from high energy costs (due to the war in Ukraine and sanctions against Russia) as it is in a fixed price contract until October 2023.
+As described under the Going Concern section above, the school has been shielded from high energy costs (due to the war in Ukraine and sanctions against Russia) as it had fixed price contracts until October 2023.
 Energy efficiency improvements have reduced consumption by over 25%, which further reduce energy expenditure.
-New contracts will be carefully considered in the next year to minimise the costs of gas and electricity and additional energy efficiency measures will be delivered in the next few years (two new air source heat pumps and more solar panels).
-The Government energy price cap will also provide protection if it is still in effect in 2023/24 and wholesale prices have not reduced.
+Wholesale prices have reduced significantly from their peak levels and current prices are affordable within budget.
+Additional energy efficiency measures will be delivered in the next few years (two new air source heat pumps and more solar panels) and a new Government grant in 2022/23 has greatly assisted in this.